 Hector is a college student currently pursuing a degree in physical education.
 Hector keeps things light around the office and coordinates the SuNica Soccer League in El Limonal.

 Megan has a degree in Spanish from Meredith College and 4 years of experience in student ministries.
-She is a leader in Salinas Grande and El Limonal.read more.
+She began working with SuNica as a Discipleship Coordinator on the ground in Nicaragua, mentoring students in Salinas Grande and El Limonal.read more.

-Megan participates in our leader development each week.
+In 2019, Megan began supporting SuNica's work stateside.
+She currently helps with SuNica Trips, Fundraising and manages almost all communication between Nicaragua and our loyal SuNica supporters.
 Fun fact, if you ever need suggestions of exciting group games to play with kids or adults she's got hundreds (maybe thousands) to choose from. read less.

 Driver and All-Purpose Guy